Basic DataTypes

 null | Used both as a type and a value, to indicate that an object is nullable |

-Type-C does not provide C compatibility types for basic types, instead, u8 is compatible with C99 uint8_t, same for all others.
+Type-C does not provide C compatibility types for basic types.
+Instead, u8 is compatible with C99 uint8_t, and similarly for all other types.

-Type casting in not an instant instruction, inorder to attempt to maintain type safety, Type-C will cast an intermediate type to the target type.
+Type casting is not an instantaneous operation.
+In order to maintain type safety, Type-C casts an intermediate type to the target type, when necessary.
 This is to prevent loss of data or unexpected results, when applicable.

 For example: